 Parvovirus is spread through contact with feces (stool) of infected dogs.
 A parvovirus-infected dog can shed huge amounts of virus in his stool even before signs of illness are seen.
 Consequently, kennels, food and water dishes, collars and leashes, and the hands and clothing of people who handle infected dogs can be easily contaminated with the virus.

 The virus is extremely hardy and can survive in the environment for up to two years under the right conditions.
 Parvovirus is also resistant to most disinfecting household cleaners, making it tough to disinfect an area once it’s been contaminated by an infected dog.
-And given the fact that most places such as dog parks, lawns and even homes aren’t cleaned with disinfecting products regularly, a dog can be exposed to parvovirus when it’s least expected.
+And given the fact that places such as dog parks, lawns and even homes aren’t cleaned with disinfecting products regularly, a dog can be exposed to parvovirus when it’s least expected.

 What are the signs of parvo?